Important Travel Document Information – Please Read

 The following papers are necessary to apply for a Schengen / Italy Visa:

-Italian Visa application documentation.
+Completed visa application documentation.
 Printed & Signed

 One passport-size image.
 The photograph must have been shot within the last six months and adhere to Italy's photo visa standards.

 Valid passport.
 You must send your passport and other documents necessary for a visa.
 Ensure that your passport contains at least two blank visa pages